Cutting DuckDB Storage in Half with SciPy-Style Sparse Arrays

 return arr

-When I started working on the wrapper functions, I pretty quickly had to decide whether I wanted to store this sparse format as 1 column or to split it up into 3 different columns.
+When building wrapper functions, I had to choose between storing the sparse format in one column or splitting it into three.
 The benefit of storing it in one column is that I could fully abstract away the fact that these arrays are sparse.
-However, because DuckDB is a columnar data store, I opted to split out the indices and the values so I could have the flexibilty access either value alone without having to read both.
+However, because DuckDB is a columnar data store, I opted to split out the indices and the values so I could flexibly access either component without reading both.
 Our data is sparse enough that the indices alone provide a mechanism to rapidly filter excerpts that contain a topic to some degree.
-If I stored the indices in the same column as the values, I would have to read 4x as much data (int8 vs int8+float32).
-The fact that I could think of one immediate performance win made my choice easy.
+If I stored the indices in the same column as the values, I would have to read 5× as much data (int8 vs int8+float32).
+The immediate performance benefit made the choice easy.
 I also fully removed the dimensionality parameter, opting to store it in the table metadata.

 If my goal were to integrate this into DuckDB, I would have opted for the more ergonomic approach.

-I put together a few helper functions that enabled me to perform all the operations We use these functions internally and publicly expose them in our API.
+I put together a few helper functions that enabled me to perform all the operations.
+We use these functions internally, and we also publicly expose them in our API.

 Sparse SQL Functions